Megan Chang, PE

 The most rewarding aspect is contributing to the design of local projects.
 I like having a positive impact and helping to shape the built community that I live in.
 It’s very satisfying to drive by and explore a project upon its completion.
-Plus working with friendly, knowledgeable professionals during the design process is a big perk.
+Plus working with where to buy diazepam uk friendly, knowledgeable professionals during the design process is a big perk.

 What is your favorite lesson learned project story?